Five Questions to Ask A Financial Advisor

 Stay tuned to the full podcast to learn why the Five Questions are so important and what you should be looking for in an Advisor.
 I’ll also point out why the other two questions are dumb.
-And be sure to listen through the end, where I’ll give you an example of what answers to the Five Questions sound like by answering them from my planning practice perspective.
+Be sure to listen through the end, where I’ll give you an example of what answers to the Five Questions sound like by answering them from my planning practice perspective.
 This is a long one, but it is crucially important.
 Do not trust your life savings to someone without knowing the answers to the right questions.

 Financial Professionals that work directly with clients will generally fall into one of the following categories: